 2018 UX Speaker Series

-Please join the department of Human Centered Design & Engineering for our annual 10-week seminar series on User Experience (UX), where we welcome industry experts to speak about current issues and research in the field.
+In winter quarter, the department of Human Centered Design & Engineering hosts a 10-week seminar series on User Experience (UX), where we welcome industry experts to speak about current issues and research in the field.

-Each 40-minute talk will be filmed and will be followed by a Q&A session.
-Videos of the talks are posted to this web page within one business day of the presentation.
+Videos of each presentation is posted to this web page within one business day of the talk.
 Students may register for credit with course HCDE 521.
 Members of the University of Washington community are welcome to attend.

 Find links to past UX Speaker Series talks in the sidebar menu.